-Previously, during my PhD, I studied the foundations of gradient-based training and co-authored work showing how optimization dynamics drives neural networks into high-curvature chaotic regimes, helping explain the role of learning rate in generalization and training stability (ICLR 2020 spotlight; also covered in Understanding Deep Learning, Prince, MIT Press).
+During my PhD, I studied the foundations of gradient-based training and co-authored work showing how optimization dynamics can drive neural networks into high-curvature regimes, helping explain the role of learning rate in generalization and training stability, including an ICLR 2020 spotlight paper and subsequent discussion in Understanding Deep Learning (MIT Press).

 Writing